List of N Idioms:

 - Uh-oh, the next few days will be difficult.
 I have next to nothing in my bank account and don’t get paid for another week.

-- The traffic was so bad it took us next to two hours to drive two miles.
+- The traffic was so bad it took us next to two hours to drive three miles.

 next to nothing: almost nothing, very little.